cliffordjames/laravel-urls/readme.md

 ```

 ## Configurations ##
-There is one one configuration you can do for now and its setting the `$baseRoute` on the model itself, it defaults to the same how the table name for a model is generated.
+There is only one configuration you can do for now and it is setting the `$baseRoute` on the model itself, it defaults to the same method of how the table name for a model is generated.

 `User` model example, when not set it defaults to `user`: